Chris Smith (basketball, born 1999)

-Sean Christian Smith (born December 24, 1999) is an American professional basketball player for the Salt Lake City Stars of the NBA G League.
+Sean Christian Smith (born December 24, 1999) is an American professional basketball player for Iraklis of the Greek Basketball League.
 He played college basketball for the UCLA Bruins.
 He earned first-team All-Pac-12 honors as a junior in 2020, when he was also named the conference's most improved player.
-Undrafted out of college, Smith signed a two-way contract to play with the Detroit Pistons of the National Basketball Association (NBA) and their development team, Motor City.
+Undrafted out of college, Smith signed a two-way contract to play with the Detroit Pistons of the National Basketball Association (NBA) and their development team, the Motor City Cruise.

 Early life and high school career

 Smith's father, Sean, was his coach in middle school.
 During his first two years at Fort Worth Country Day School, Smith was the quarterback on the football team in addition to playing basketball.
 He grew 9 in between his freshman and sophomore years in high school.
 He transferred to Huntington Prep School.
 In January 2017, Smith announced he would reclassify from the class of 2018 to the class of 2017.
 A three-star recruit, Smith signed with UCLA after considering offers from Oregon, TCU, Michigan, Ohio State, North Carolina, and Virginia Tech.